-Our HyperAcute immunotherapy platform consists of novel biologic products designed to stimulate the patient's immune system to recognize and attack cancer cells.
-HyperAcute product candidates are composed of human cancer cell lines that are tumor specific, but not patient specific.
+Our HyperAcute Immunotherapy platform consists of novel biologic products designed to stimulate the patient's immune system to recognize and attack cancer cells.
+HyperAcute Immunotherapy product candidates are composed of human cancer cell lines that are tumor specific, but not patient specific.
 These cells have been modified to express alpha-Gal, a carbohydrate for which humans have preexisting immunity.
-These alpha-Gal-modified cancer cells stimulate a rapid and powerful human immune response that trains the body's natural defenses to seek out and destroy cancer cells.
-The objective of HyperAcute immunotherapies is to elicit an antitumor response by "educating" the immune system to attack a patient's own cancer cells.
-HyperAcute immunotherapies do not require any tissue from individual patients and use intact whole cells rather than cell fragments or purified proteins.
-We believe these unique properties of HyperAcute products result in the stimulation of a robust immune response.
+These alpha-Gal-modified cancer cells stimulate a human immune response against cancer cells.
+The objective of HyperAcute Immunotherapy is to elicit an antitumor response by "educating" the immune system to attack a patient's own cancer cells.
+HyperAcute Immunotherapies do not require any tissue from individual patients and use intact whole cells rather than cell fragments or purified proteins.
+We believe these unique properties of HyperAcute Immunotherapy product candidates have the potential to result in the stimulation of a robust immune response.